 Here 15 Instagram tips for better photos and compositions:

-1. Frame your photos – probably my most used instagram technique, it is important to give your image some depth in the foreground, mid range and background.
+1. Frame your photos – probably my most used instagram photography technique, it is important to give your image some depth in the foreground, mid range and background.
 Framing the image with something in the foreground adds interesting details and fills up dull negative space with something attractive in the foreground or surrounding the picture.
 When you take a photo, step back for a second to see if you can include more details around the subject to complement it or tell a better or complete story.
 This is perfect for portrait compositions and framing the image directly to your subject.

 2. Spending time to edit your image well – Even though instagramming is more spontaneous based on your curating style, take some time to edit your shot for working on the main details like cropping, straighening or basic edits with a any of the free apps available.
 You can make quick or more extensive edits to the image to create a more focused and dynamic image that grabs attention which is exactly what you want to do on Instagram.

 3. Use a flattering background – One of the best ways of improving your Instagram composition is to simplify your backgrounds or make them blend in well with the foreground image.
 Try to find backgrounds that are not too busy so your subject really pops.
 With a detail or zoomed image, you want to try to get simple or even out of focus backgrounds so that your subject really comes out strong and is the center of focus.

 4. Try different angles– a fun Instagram photo tips and tricks is to shoot from unexpected angles for an element of surprise.
 Try some shots from above, below and both sides and framing objects in the foreground, mid and background.
 Experiment and you may find some real keepers to post on your Instagram feed.

 5. Use natural light – all the time and in most conditions where the light source is available and flattering.
 Learn how to use your cell phone settings for more difficult photo situations, and you can also alter images to brighten/darken with apps after the fact.

 7. Look for color – An easy Instagram photo tip is always to look for color and bright compositions.
 Mixing it up on the over how your Instagram feed presents itself by using color and color blocking to give your feed variety and color punch and a nice visual or background to use.
 This really is a nice way to break up the feed and layout, giving the whole presentation variety and color when it is needed.

 8. Wait for the right moment – In your Instagram photo composition, sometimes just waiting for the right moment is all it takes especially when you have the camera and shot already lined up to go shoot quickly.
 Part of instagram is being there at the right time and sometimes that means waiting for that moment to happen.
 You are in the perfect place but sometimes timing is all it takes to find the right person with a colorful outfit that completely frames the entire capture perfectly.

 9. Tell us a story – One of the fun Instagram photo tips and tricks is to tell us a story with your own point of view.
 Instagram is a visual story telling medium and you need to tell a complete story with any image being captured and presented to us.
 What you want to aim for is picking images that gives a complete story using only one image (not always an easy task) Picking your best images is really key to telling the complete story and a nice caption becomes your icing on the cake.